u1and0/SAtrace/README.md

 ```

-3. Peak search, use `peak` subcommand
+### Peak search, use `peak` subcommand
+Extract frequency of peak which value is larger than delta by Noise Floor.
+Noise Floor is defined first quantile.

 ```
 $ satrace peak -d 10 *.txt
 ```

-## Subcommands
-* table - Extract data column to row.
-Returns dB of text field.
-* elen  - Electric Energy converter.
-Returns millWatt of field sum.
-* peak  - Peak search method.
-Returns frequency of peak which value is larger than delta.

 ## Options
 ### Common options